Examples

 where α is the regularization factor.
 NetMaker uses simple weight decay: Ew = 1/2⋅Σwi2.
 Constraint put on the weight values makes the network output function smooth even in case of oversized hidden layers.
 Again, depending on the regularization factor α value, resulting network output function may be under- or overfitted to the data.
 Usual approach is to adjust manually the value of α, basing on trial and error experience, but, here BF also can help:

-• Finally, BF gives one more hint on the solution quality: the uncertainty of the network output σnetl(input), that reflects the weight distribution given the particular training set, regularization factor and used network model: P(w | D, α, netl).
+Finally, BF gives one more hint on the solution quality: the uncertainty of the network output σnetl(input), that reflects the weight distribution given the particular training set, regularization factor and used network model: P(w | D, α, netl).networks trained with different α values may be compared by evidence; α value may be optimized during the training.

 Much more details on the BF methodology can be found at David MacKay site, in great book by C.M.
 Bishop "Neural Networks for Pattern Recognition", and also in our humble paper.